telefonicaid/fiware-health/fiware-region-sanity-tests/README.rst

   and all params
 * Test whether it is possible to deploy an instance with a new network and assign an allocated public IP
-* Test whether it is possible to deploy and instance, assign an allocated public IP and establish a SSH connection
+* Test whether it is possible to deploy an instance, assign an allocated public IP and establish a SSH connection
 * Test whether it is possible to deploy an instance with a new network and connect to INTERNET (SNAT) without assigning a public IP